ARDivekar/TypeScript-on-the-Browser-Starter/README.md

 # This project is a starter for web applications using TypeScript on the client side.

-# It describes end-to-end to set up a TypeScript build system using Gulp + Browserify + UglifyJS, for both Dev and Production environments, along with sample TypeScript code.
+It describes end-to-end to set up of a TypeScript build system using Gulp + Browserify + UglifyJS, along with sample TypeScript code.
+Both Dev and Production environments have been considered.

 ## Why?
 A lot of large web applications today use Java on the server side.
 As a result, teams are often made completely of Java developers who are unfamilar with the weirdness of JavaScript.